 Once upon a time, being a restaurant owner meant understanding the nuances of dine-in operations.

-However, in today’s tech-driven era, food businesses significantly depend on online food ordering systems for customer acquisition and sales.
+However, in today’s tech-driven era, food businesses significantly depend on online food ordering software for customer acquisition and sales.

 These food ordering systems allow customers to place food orders online.
 Once these orders get processed, then steaming hot food is delivered to the customer’s doorstep.